wcDogg/knottyearth/agm/agm-resize-stretch.md

 AGM starts in `Resize` mode by default.
 Resizing changes the number of bights and parts - the details below the image update in real time.

+When you resize a knot in this way, the image may look like a properly formed knot when it isn't.
+Use [Remove Non-Loop Strands](agm-remove-non-loop-strands.md) and check the details to ensure the knot is formed the way you expect.

 ![AGM Resize knot feature](../assets/images/agm/agm_resize.gif)